Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Quantum Geometric Tensor and Berry curvature

-where $\theta=\arccos S_z$, $\phi=\arctan(S_y/S_x)$ denote the angles of the psuedospin in the Bloch sphere.
-Following Ref.~\cite{bleu2018} the quantum metric tensor and the Berry curvatures can be calculated in terms of the angles $\theta$, $\phi$ as
+where $\theta=\arccos S_z$, $\phi=\arctan(S_y/S_x)$ denote the angles of the pseudospin in the Bloch sphere.
+Following Ref.~\cite{bleu2018} the \red{QMT} and the Berry curvature can be calculated as:

-These formulas provide a practical method for measuring these two quantities~\cite{bleu2018}, which has been demonstrated in several experiments using different platforms~\cite{gianfrate2020, ren2021, liao2021, polimeno2021tuning, lempicka2022electrically}.
+These formulas provide a practical method for measuring these two quantities~\cite{bleu2018}, which has been demonstrated in several experiments using different photonic and polaritonic systems~\cite{gianfrate2020, ren2021, liao2021, polimeno2021tuning, lempicka2022electrically}.

-In non-Hermitian systems, the eigenstates are generally not orthogonal, and the left and right eigenstates are not equal.
-Hence, there is more than one way of defining the QGT and its components \cite{solnyshkov2021,liao2021,zhang2019,zhu2021}, including the Berry curvature.
-In this work, we consider two different non-Hermitian generalizations of both the QGT and Berry curvature and provide a protocol for measuring both of them from the measurable polarization texture of the eigenstates.
+However, in non-Hermitian systems, the eigenstates are generally not orthogonal, and the left and right eigenstates are not equal.
+Hence, there is more than one way of defining the QGT and related quantities, including the Berry curvature and the fidelity \cite{shen2018,fan2020,liao2021,zhang2019,zhu2021,cuerda2023,ye2023,matsumoto2020,sun2021,tzeng2021,tu2023}.
+In this work, we consider two different non-Hermitian generalizations of both the QGT and Berry curvature and suggest a protocol for extracting both of them from the measurable polarization texture of the eigenstates in an exciton-polariton system.